auberginekenobi/protocols/0_Setting_up_your_workstation/README.md

    conda config --set channel_priority strict
    ```
    [^5]
-5. The `jupyter` project is a long-running effort to provide interoperability between data science languages Python and R.[^6]
+5. The `jupyter` project is a long-running effort to provide an interactive user interface for data science languages Python and R.[^6]
    ```
    conda install jupyter
    ```